Use your existing phone to switch to Verizon

 If you want to keep your number, make sure not to cancel your service with your current provider until you’ve ported your phone number to Verizon.
 (Once the port is complete, your service with your old carrier will automatically be cancelled.)
 There’s no charge from Verizon to transfer your number, and your old phone will continue to work during the transfer process.

 If you want to switch to Verizon and bring your own device, make sure it’s compatible with the Verizon Wireless network.
-If so, you may be eligible for a $250 rebate.
 Find out if your device is eligible.

 Making the switch.